Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 As of February 2026:

-Impact on renewals: None currently, but monitor for updates.
+Impact on renewals: None right now.
+Watch for updates.

 Some counties now use: